c-j-s/tp-compact-keyboard/README.md

 If your distribution does not support SSP, or if you have problems pairing with SSP, you can try disabling it with ``hciconfig hci0 sspmode 0``.
 [See this note on a Logitech keyboard](https://wiki.archlinux.org/index.php/Bluetooth#Logitech_keyboard_does_not_pair).

+If you need to use the `hcidump` utility, in Debian-based systems this is usually not in the standard packages but in a separate `bluez-hcidump` package.

 ### bluetoothctl

 Pairing can be done with the ``pair`` command.
 You should be prompted for the PIN code to type